datashield/datashield.github.com/index.md

 A DataSHIELD method open source implementation is available based on [R](http://www.r-project.org/) and [Opal](http://wiki.obiba.org/display/OPALDOC), the [OBiBa](http://obiba.org)'s data warehouse solution for biobanks.

 Opal uses the R statistical environment to implement DataSHIELD.
-The implementation is made of 3 components:
+The implementation is made of the following components:

+* on the Data Computers:
-* an Opal server
+  * an Opal server,
-* an R server (using Rserve)
+  * an R server.
-* an R client (installed on the Analysis Computer)
+* on the Analysis Computer: an R client.

 ![DataSHIELD Opal](images/opal-implementation.png "DataSHIELD Opal")